jasonniebauer/Block-Web-Ads-with-Pi-Hole/README.md

-# Secure DNS with Pi-Hole
+# Block Web Ads with Pi-Hole

 Pi-Hole is an open source ad blocker.